Scarface (1932 film): Development

-Business tycoon Howard Hughes, then involved in film-making, wanted a box office hit after the success of his 1931 film The Front Page.
-Gangster films were topical in the early 1930s in the age of Prohibition, and Hughes wanted to make a film based on the life of gangster Al Capone superior to all other films in the genre.
+Business tycoon Howard Hughes, then involved in film-making, wanted a box-office hit after the success of his 1931 film The Front Page.
+Gangster films were topical in the early 1930s in the age of Prohibition.
+Hughes wanted to make a film based on the life of gangster Al Capone superior to all other films in the genre.
 He was advised against making the film, as the genre was crowded; Little Caesar starring Edward G. Robinson and The Public Enemy starring James Cagney were already box-office successes, and Warner Bros. claimed nothing new could be done with the gangster genre.
 Furthermore, industry censors such as the Hays Office were becoming concerned with the glamorization of crime in media.

 Hughes bought the rights to Armitage Trail's novel Scarface, inspired by the life of Capone.
-Trail wrote for a number of detective story magazines during the early 1920s, but died of a heart attack at the age of 28, shortly before the release of Scarface.
+Trail wrote for many detective story magazines during the early 1920s, but died of a heart attack at the age of 28, shortly before the release of Scarface.
 Hughes hired Fred Pasley, a New York reporter and authority on Capone, as a writer.
-Hughes asked Ben Hecht, who in 1929 had won the first Academy Award for Best Original Screenplay for his silent crime film Underworld, to be head writer.
+Hughes asked Ben Hecht, who had won the first Academy Award for Best Original Screenplay in 1929 for his silent crime film Underworld, to be head writer.
 Suspicious of Hughes as an employer, Hecht requested a daily salary of $1,000, to be paid every day at six o'clock.
-Hecht claimed he would only waste a day's labor if Hughes turned out to be a fraud.
+Hecht claimed he would only waste a day's labor if Hughes was a fraud.

 Hughes wanted film director Howard Hawks to direct and co-produce.
 This surprised Hawks, as the two had never been friendly; Hughes had filed a lawsuit against Howard Hawks in July 1930, alleging that Hawks's film The Dawn Patrol had plagiarized his film Hell's Angels.
-Over a game of golf, Hughes promised to drop the lawsuit (irrelevant as it had already been dismissed by the judge), and by the eighteenth hole, Hawks had become interested in directing the film.
+Over a game of golf, Hughes promised to drop the lawsuit (irrelevant as the judge had already dismissed it).
+By the 18th hole, Hawks had become interested in directing the film.
 He became more convinced when he discovered Hecht would be the head writer.
-Hecht and Hawks worked together well, intending to portray the Capone character as of the Borgia Family, including the suggestion of incest between the main character and his sister, present in Trail's novel.
+Hecht and Hawks worked well together, intending to portray the Capone character as of the Borgia Family, including the suggestion of incest between the main character and his sister, present in Trail's novel.